usysrc/belt/README.md

 # belt
 My toolbelt.
-A collection of small tools written in Go.
+A collection of small productivity tools written in Go.

 It includes: